Pancreatic ductal cell: Pancreatic ductal adenocarcinoma

-Pancreatic Ductal Adenocarcinoma (PDAC) is one of the most lethal cancers and has an expected survival of five years.
+Pancreatic Ductal Adenocarcinoma (PDAC) is one of the most lethal cancers and has a 5-year survival rate of 13%.
 Pancreatic adenocarcinoma cells resemble pancreatic ductal cells.
 Both cell groups show tubule formation, cuboidal shape, and ductal markers.
 Additionally, acinar and endocrine cells have often been found in many of these cancers, demonstrating plasticity and the possibility that the initial target cells are pancreas progenitor cells.
 Moreover, human tumors usually go with lower-grade lesions that are called pancreatic intraepithelial neoplasias (PanINs) and are in ducts.
 Because these lesions are in ducts, this means that it is possible that the beginning target cells are ductal cells.